 Route 128 (Westwood): Amtrak has FY 2023 plans to modify the station to ensure ADA compliance.
-This will include providing an accessible route from the public right of way to the platform and the station, repairing the existing platform to ensure ADA compliance, modifying the station entrances and waiting area to meet ADA requirements, and providing platform city identifier signs and ADA-required signage for the station.
+The project will repair the existing platform, modify the station entrances and waiting areas and provide accessible routes to the platform and the station, along with required ADA signage for the station and platform.